yaekobboru/bikesharing/README.md

 # Overview of the analysis

-This bike trip analysis tries to answer the following listed questions to come to conclusion and recommendations on a bike-sharing program in Des Moines.
+This bike trip analysis tries to answer the following listed questions to come up to conclusion and recommendations on a bike-sharing program in Des Moines.
 The analysis specifically focuses on determining suitable time for bike maintenance and target customers to address commercial.